-Services that are covered for you What you must pay when you get these services 🍑 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 Cost-sharing may apply for other services you receive during the visit.
-Prior authorization rules apply Acupuncture for chronic low back pain (Medicare-covered) Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$0 copayment for each office visit.
-Prior authorization rules For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy. apply An additional eight sessions will be covered for those patients demonstrating an improvement.
+Prior authorization rules apply Acupuncture for chronic low back pain (Medicare-covered) Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients \$0 copayment for each office visit.
+Prior authorization rules apply demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the

-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain (Medicare-covered) (continued) Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a master's or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (Medicare-covered) (continued) Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a master's or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Acupuncture services (Routine/Non-Medicare-covered) Acupuncture services cover medically necessary routine care.
 You must use contracted plan providers.
-You are covered for routine acupuncture services. \$5 copayment for each office visit for unlimited visits per year.
+You are covered for routine acupuncture services (combined with routine/non- Medicare-covered chiropractic services).
 You do not need a referral for an initial acupuncture visit.
 Any subsequent visits require prior authorization.
-Prior authorization rules apply This benefit does not apply to your maximum out-of-pocket amount.
-Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of \$95 copayment for each one-way trip.
-Prior authorization rules apply for non-emergency transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+This benefit does not apply to your maximum out-of-pocket amount. \$5 copayment for each office visit for up to 30 visits per year.
+Prior authorization rules apply Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$200 copayment for each one-way trip.
+Prior authorization rules apply for non-emergency ambulance services.

 Emergency ambulance services are covered worldwide.
-See ambulance services.
-Chapter 3, Section 3.1 for more information.
+See Chapter 3, Section 3.1 for more information.